Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/chroma.rst

 Run Locally
 -----------
 The upstream connector can be any of the ones supported, but for convenience here, showing a sample command using the upstream local connector.
 This will create new files on your local.
+And then upload those to Chroma.

 .. tabs::